cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 **sort factor**      If the sort factor was provided in the entity mapping file, it will also be returned.
 ==================== ===

+The Entity Resolver returns a ranked list of the top 10 canonical forms for each recognized entity.
+For most cases, taking the top 1 is sufficient, but in some cases it may be beneficial to look at other options in the ranked list.
+For example, if you wanted to build a browsing functionality in your app it could be useful to display the top 3 results for the user to choose between.
+Another scenario in which you may want to look deeper into the ranked list is when the user provided some constraints in a previous query.
+The entity resolver does not have access to this previous context at resolution time, so the top ranked result may not satisfy previously defined constraints.
+You can iterate through the ranked list to find the first entry that satisfies the constraints, or you can use the Question Answerer to do a filtered query against the knowledge base.
+Note that some entity resolution functionality is provided in the Question Answerer for context aware resolution.